 The world is constantly changing and so are the forms, shapes and expressions of religion.
 Being aware of that and being able to understand the changes is crucial for every actor who wants to be part of reducing poverty and creating sustainable change.
-Within Christianity, one of the most dramatic changes of the last few decades is the incredible growth of the Pentecostal-charismatic movements that are now counting around 600 million adherents, with a majority of the churches in the global South.
+Within Christianity, one of the most dramatic changes of the last few decades is the incredible growth of the Pentecostal-charismatic movements that now count almost 700 million adherents, with a majority of the churches in the global South.
 In the contribution by Päivi Hasu, we are presented some of the major features of Pentecostal-charismatic Christianity with special relevance to development.
-Hasu compares the development implications of the so called "third-wave" Pentecostal-charismatic Christianity and the legacy of classical Pentecostalism, where holism and social work have played an important role.
+Hasu compares the development implications of the so called "third-wave" Pentecostal-charismatic Christianity and the legacy of classical Pentecostalism.
 She shows that there are similarities but also important differences where "classical Pentecostalism facilitates development projects aiming at a better life collectively for the people, by way of the notion of holistic development and social responsibility".
-On the other hand, in third-wave Pentecostalism, "the prosperity gospel and the possibility of miracles are rather perceived as avenues to prosperity, and take centre stage.
-This form of Christianity involves dynamics which have the potential to improve both individual and collective well-being; however, it also presents features which obscure the social factors that produce destitution and block perceptions of the role of human responsibility in their elimination."
-In her article, Hasu focuses especially on the context of Tanzania and also relates to examples connected to joint projects of Finnish Pentecostal organisations and their African partners aimed at social development.
+On the other hand, in third-wave Pentecostalism, "the prosperity gospel and the possibility of miracles are rather perceived as avenues to prosperity, and take centre stage."
+In her article, Hasu focuses especially on the context of Tanzania and also relates to examples connected to joint projects of Finnish Pentecostal organizations and their African partners aimed at social development.
 The article is entitled "Pentecostal-charismatic Christianity and development: Views from Africa".